Here is a list of some of the most relevant wheel and part manufacturers and some details on them.

 Hand made in Italy out of beech ply.
 Ghisallo have been making rims as a family business for generations.
 They are unlikely to ever be seen on a mass market scale and are best suited to period bicycles.

 H Plus Son

 H Plus Son make slightly unusual rims.
 Aesthetics have been a key consideration, however performance plays a significant role as well.
-The TB14 is a standard road rim that is deliberately wider to improve comfort.
+The TB14 is a modern take on an old fashioned road rim that is deliberately wider to improve comfort.
+The Archetype is popular with track/fixie riders due to the anodised braking surface.
 There are also some extreme deep section versions available.
 They are expensive considering their Chinese manufacturing base, however their quality cannot be doubted.

 Halo: hubs and rims

 Halo is not a manufacturer it is a marketing company.
 Their rims are made in the far east by several of the major players.
 They have been particularly successful in the UK because of their range of colours, low prices and often well performing products.

 Hope is a UK manufacturing success story.
 Their products are surprisingly well priced and perform very well.
 Originally they were geared much more towards the MTB market but now have a road presence too.
 They are famous for their versatility, noisy freehubs, and their hubs are servicable.

 IRD make superlight rims by using a different tyre of aluminium alloy – Niobium, which allows them to avoid loss of strength.
 Their cadence rim is only 390g despite having a reasonable mid-section profile.
 Their VSR rim makes an elegant companion to the cadence, boasting the same weight but an off-set profile making it ideal for a rear wheel.
 The off-set profile allows the rim to be properly centred without needing to have such a disparity of spoke tensions.
 They come in at some remarkable prices too, contact us for availability and pricing.

 Kinlin: rims – currently no logo or website